alexander-danilenko/alexander-danilenko/README.md

 🦍 Drupal/React/DevOps engineer @ [FFW Agency](https://ffwagency.com)

-I am a software and system engineer with over a decade of experience in industry.
-Interested in web development, devops and cloud computing.
+I am a software and system engineer with over a decade of experience in the industry.
+Interested in web development, DevOps, and cloud computing.

 ## Social links